 5.1.
-Notification of Institutions for Year-Round Testing.
+Notification of Schools for Year-Round Testing.
 5.1.1.
 For on-campus year-round testing, the NCAA-designated drug-testing agency will send notifications to the director of athletics, compliance administrator and drug-testing site coordinator not earlier than two calendar days before the day of testing.
-For off-campus summer testing, institutions will not receive advance notification.
-For No Advance-Notice Testing, refer to the NCAA Year-Round Drug-Testing Site Coordinator Manual.
+For off-campus summer testing, schools will not receive advance notification.
+For no-advance notice testing, refer to the NCAA Year-Round DrugTesting Site Coordinator Manual.

-A student-athlete who is no longer on the team (voluntarily or involuntarily) before notification of their selection for NCAA drug testing, and was on the institution's eligibility checklist or squad list without being identified as no longer on the team, may not participate in NCAA competition until completion of an NCAA drug test.
-This test will be administered by the NCAA-designated drug-testing agency in each case at the institution's expense.

-5.2.
-For year-round testing events and upon request, the director of athletics or their designee will be required to provide an accurate and current eligibility or squad list to the NCAA-designated drug-testing agency.

-5.3.
-Notification of Student-Athletes for Year-Round Testing.

-5.3.1.
-The institution is responsible for notifying all student-athletes about testing selection and details for on-campus year-round testing events.
-The designated DCO will be responsible for notifications for off-campus summer testing.
+- 5.2.
+For year-round testing events and upon request, the director of athletics or their designee will be required to provide an accurate and current eligibility checklist or squad list to the NCAA-designated drugtesting agency. - 5.3.
+Notification of Student-Athletes for Year-Round Testing. - 5.3.1.
+The school is responsible for notifying all student-athletes about testing selection and details for on-campus year-round testing events.
+The designated DCO will be responsible for notifications for off-campus summer testing. - 5.3.1.1.

-5.3.1.1.
 For on-campus year-round testing, student-athletes will be notified in person or by direct telephone communication of the date, time to report and location of the testing event.
-Student-athletes must read and sign the NCAA Student-Athlete Notification Form.

-5.3.1.2.
-Student-athletes shall be required to verify their identity by providing picture identification when entering the collection station.
+Student-athletes must read and sign the NCAA Student-Athlete Notification Form. - 5.3.1.2.
+Student-athletes shall be required to verify their identity by providing picture identification when entering the collection station. - 5.3.2.

-5.3.2.
 For on-campus year-round testing, an institutional representative will be present in the collection station and remain until the completion of testing for purposes of verifying the identity of tested student-athletes and acting in the capacity as an institutional observer with respect to testing procedures.

-5.4.
-Notification of Host Institutions/Local Organizing Committee (LOC) and NCAA Administrators for NCAA Team Championship Testing.

-5.4.1.
-The championship event manager, championship event drug-testing site coordinator and the NCAA championship administrator will be notified before the first day of testing.

-5.5.
-Notification of Competing Institutions for NCAA Team Championship Testing.

-5.5.1.
-An institutional representative will be notified no earlier than two hours before the start of scheduled competition that drug testing will take place.
+- 5.4.
+Notification of Host Schools/Local Organizing Committee (LOC) and NCAA Administrators for NCAA Team Championship Testing. - 5.4.1.
+The championship event manager, championship event drug-testing site coordinator and the NCAA championship administrator will be notified before the first day of testing. - 5.5.
+Notification of Competing Schools for NCAA Team Championship Testing. - 5.5.1.
+An institutional representative will be notified no earlier than two hours before the start of scheduled competition that drug testing will take place. - 5.5.2.

-5.5.2.
 At NCAA team championship events, a separate collection site will be provided for each team.
 Immediately after any NCAA-established postgame cool-down period, student-athletes selected for drug testing will be notified by a DCO or their designee.
 Each student-athlete will be instructed to read and sign the Team Championship Student-Athlete Notification Form.
 The student-athlete will be instructed to report to the collection station within one hour of notification, unless otherwise directed by the DCO or their designee.
 5.5.3.
-An institutional representative must report to and remain in the collection station for purposes of assisting with the verification of the identities of selected student-athletes.
-An institutional representative must remain in the collection station until all selected student-athletes have completed testing.
+A school representative must report to the - 5.5.3.
+A school representative must report to the collection station for purposes of assisting with the verification of the identities of selected student-athletes, and remain in the collection station until all selected student-athletes have completed testing.